North, East, South, West – Which EXTERIOR Paint Colour is the Best?

-Of course, there are also MIXED exposures, but seriously, I can only cover so many things in one blog post.
+Of course, there are also MIXED exposures, overhanging trees and shrubs, but seriously, I can only cover so many things in one blog post.

 Looking at this next home, I would bet the FRONT of the home is north-facing and the side is west-facing.
 Why?
 Notice how much WARMER and brighter the right side of the house looks compared to the slightly flatter look of the colour on the front of the house – it hardly looks like the same colour!

 Let’s look at a before of that bad boy, just for fun…